syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Layout-Customizations.md

 ![Pop-up with header template](PopupLayout_images/HeaderTemplate.png)

-### Footer customization
+## Customizing pop-up footer

-Any view can be added as the footer content using the [SfPopupLayout.PopupView.FooterTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~ContentTemplate.html) property to refresh it.
+Any view can be added as the footer content using the [SfPopupLayout.PopupView.FooterTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~ContentTemplate.html) property.
 Refer to the following code example in which a label is added as a footer content.

 {% tabs %}